This is a complete guide on how often you shear sheep, when they should be shorn and why.

 Either way, you’ll want to time your shearing so that it is best for the sheep.
 This is why, speaking generally, shearing just before the beginning or at the start of summer is most often optimal because…

-Breeds of sheep that produce a lot of wool are commonly shorn twice a year.
+Breeds of sheep that produce a lot of wool or sheep raised in warmer climates are commonly shorn twice a year.

-Lifestyle farms in particular shear their flock twice a year for optimal wellbeing of the sheep.
+Lifestyle farms in particular shear their flock twice a year for optimal wellbeing of the sheep and to greatly reduce any negative effects on the sheep.
 This reduces the chances of fly strike considerably as well as removing external parasites that negatively effect a sheep's overall health and wellbeing.

 In the first two years of a sheep's life, it is best practice is to shear them twice a year.